 TMJ disorder occurs when the jaw joints undergo excessive strain.
 Joint strain can be caused by malooclusion.
 Joint pain can lead to having problems fully opening and closing the mouth.
-Patients with the disorder report a number of uncomfortable symptoms, such as headaches, but also a popping or clicking sensation in the jaw, facial pain, and aches in the jaw, neck, and shoulders.
+Patients with the disorder report a number of uncomfortable symptoms, such as chronic headaches, but also a popping or clicking sensation in the jaw when opening your mouth, facial pain, and aches in the jaw, neck, and shoulders.

 Causes of TMJ Headaches and Possible Treatment Options

 Causes can range from tooth loss and misalignment to injury to the face or jaw.
 Stress is often a factor as well.
 When we assess the cause and severity of the problem, we can recommend the appropriate treatment option.
 For example, orthodontics or restorations can often be used to correct the bite’s balance and ease strain on the jaw joints.
 Malocclusion has been shown to cause occasional headaches.
 However, the most common treatment option is an oral appliance.
 Similar to a nightguard, the custom-made device is worn at night and repositions the jaw to reduce strain on the joints and stop uncomfortable TMJ-related symptoms.